-Provisions contained in the Education and Inspections Act 2006 (Section 93) give all members of school staff the legal power to use reasonable force.
-The DfE Guidance, "Use of Reasonable Force", from July 2013 provides further advice and guidance on this issue.
+The School's Safe Handling Policy is based on provisions contained in the Education and Inspections Act 2006 (Section 93) which gives all members of school staff, including volunteers, the legal power to use reasonable force.
+The DfE Guidance, Keeping Children Safe in Education (September 2025), Use of reasonable force (July 2013) and Use of reasonable force and other restrictive interventions in schools (February 2025), provides further advice and guidance on this issue.